thebergamo/www/articles/generate-social-images-as-a-service.md

 **Visual Appeal**

-At this point this generator is very rustic, although useful for the purpose I made it.
+At this point this generator is damn rustic, although useful for the purpose I made it.

 As I mentioned above, dealing with the SVG directly is my main pain point, but it could be overcome after some more deep dive into them.